austral/specification/src/03-compilation.md

 - [`define-symbol-macro`](#op:define-symbol-macro)
 - [`provide`](#op:provide)

-Other forms are allowed at the top level:
+Other &forms; are allowed at the top level:

 1. Arbitrary macros can be macroexpanded at the toplevel.

-2. The [`progn`](#op:progn) special operator can also appear at the toplevel, and its contents are treated, recursively, as special forms.
+2. The [`progn`](#op:progn) &specialop; can also appear at the toplevel, and its contents are treated, recursively, as special forms.
 Naturally, a toplevel [`progn`](#op:progn) returns no values.

 3. The [`compiler-cond`](#op:compiler-cond) special operator can also appear at